differencialx/decouplio.github.io/pages/resq/resq_all.md

 ---

 # Resq all
-To catch any exception by resq you just need to specify a handler method, like in the example below.
+To catch any exception(inherited from `StandardError`) by resq you just need to specify a handler method, like in the example below.

 ```ruby
 require 'decouplio'